junkaiii/honestbee-bot/Readme.md

 # HonestBee Smart Bot

-The HonestBee Smart Bot is a chat bot that allows customers to keep track of their groceries and search for recipes.
+The HonestBee Smart Bot is a chat bot that allows customers to keep track of their groceries and search for recipes through the food2fork api.
 It comes with a purchase advisor that checks whats available at home and gives suggestions on what is needed to buy in order to make the recipe.

 ___Walkthrough:___

 You: init user (only need to be done once, once done, the bot will create a unique identifier for you and will remember you on next visit).

-You: add ingredient (follow the instructions to add the ingredients availble in your pantry)
+You: add ingredient (follow the instructions to add the ingredients available in your pantry)

 Bot: What is the ingredient you want to add?